ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 .. note::

    Rocoto workflow manager interacts with a job scheduler, e.g., Slurm, and relies on the recent information about the job provided by the job scheduler.
-To get the updated information of the job status it is always required to run the ``rocotorun ...`` command before issuing the ``rocotostat ...``.
+To get the updated information of the job status, it is always required to run the ``rocotorun ...`` command before issuing the ``rocotostat ...``.

 For users who do not have Rocoto installed, see :numref:`Section %s <RunUsingStandaloneScripts>` for guidance on how to run the workflow without Rocoto.